-Other long term liabilities on the Balance Sheet include the multi storey car parks finance lease obligation £0.642m (see note 36 for further detail) and the pension liability £80.780m (see previous note).
+Other long term liabilities on the Balance Sheet include the multi storey car parks finance lease obligation £0.642m (see Note 36 for further detail) and the pension liability £83.923m (see previous note) and a new deferred credit £3.258m.
+This new liability relates to capital expenditure incurred on one of the Council's leisure facilities by the entity that operates it under a lease arrangement.
+The expenditure is being released to the Comprehensive Income and Expenditure Statement (2013/14 £0.227m) over the remaining term of the lease.